 We have been part of local communities in Ireland for over 200 years, and today, we’re continuing to play a positive role in supporting and developing communities which we serve.
 We’re channelling our support through volunteering and donations to our flagship charity partners, passing on our financial expertise to schools and community groups and supporting social entrepreneurs and social inclusion.

 We’re providing our colleagues with opportunities for training, education and professional development, while enabling them to look after their physical and mental wellbeing.
 We continue to foster inclusion and diversity in the workplace, reflecting the communities and customers we serve.
 We’re helping to put our colleagues in control of their careers.

-Fianait Maye, Caragh Brady and Kate Smyth from Colaiste Ris who reached the Junk Kouture final
+Fianait Maye, Caragh Brady and Kate Smyth from Colaiste Ris who reached the Bank of Ireland Junk Kouture final

 We’re working responsibly across all our activities from the products and services we provide to the buildings that we work in and the way we work with suppliers.
 We’re using raw materials wisely, doing all we can to protect natural habitats, and avoiding harm to the environment.

 We hold ourselves to the highest standards, in line with the expectations of our stakeholders, including customers, regulators, shareholders, government, colleagues, and employee groups.
 Good and responsible governance helps us maintain our high standards.

 Bank of Ireland Group is one of the largest financial services groups in Ireland.
 The Group